timacdonald/json-api/UPGRADE.md

 }
 ```

-Now you should always return a resource and pass `null` or `[]` through to the resource constructor:
+Now you should always return a resource and pass `null` or the empty collection through to the resource constructor:

 ```php
 public function toRelationships(Request $request): array